seanmorris/php-wasm-site/pages/filesystem/loading-files.md

 ### IDBFS (Web & Worker)

 To use IDBFS in PhpWeb, pass a `persist` object with a `mountPath` key.

-`mountPath` will be used as the path to the persistent directory within the PHP environment.
+The value of `mountPath` will be used as the path to the persistent directory within the PHP environment.

 ```javascript
 const { PhpWeb } = await import('https://cdn.jsdelivr.net/npm/php-wasm/PhpWeb.mjs');